-The bank is one of the largest in Israel and a leader among local mortgage lenders.
-It has over 100 branches and offers a complete range of international, commercial, domestic and personal banking services.
+The bank is one of the largest in its region, offering a comprehensive range of international, commercial, domestic, and personal banking services.

 The bank operates traditional security and network operations centers (SOC/NOC) and a dedicated network team as part of its IT ecosystem.
 Other DDoS mitigation measures include a managed protection service offered by the bank’s ISP, which focuses on the provider’s infrastructure, and an on-premises WAF for filtering, monitoring and blocking suspect HTTP traffic.